-The designation of the Mint-Mission Conservation District, with its historic mix of residential hotels, small-scale commercial buildings, warehouses and manufacturing facilities recognizes and supports the preservation of the industrial history of SoMa.
+The designation of the Mint-Mission Conservation District, with its historic mix of residential hotels, small-scale commercial, and warehouse buildings, recognizes and supports the preservation of the industrial history of SoMa.
 The designation protects "Significant" and "Contributory" cultural heritage properties and prevents demolition or insensitive alterations by requiring that the Planning Department and/or the Historic Preservation Commission review proposed modifications that may have an impact on character-defining features.
 The Planning Department and Historic Preservation Commission will also review proposed new construction in the district to ensure it is compatible with the character of the district.